l0rtk/vibe-scraping/README.md

-# Product Scraping Library
+# Vibe Scraping

-A lightweight library for scraping product information from websites and extracting structured data using Groq API.
+A comprehensive web crawling and data extraction library with visualization capabilities, powered by Groq API for structured data extraction.

 ## Installation